 Is it safe for everyone?

 Yes, Intermittent Fasting is safe for everyone, but I always recommend a visit with your doctor before you start practicing IF.
 We don’t recommend IF for children, but people of all races, genders, ages and backgrounds can safely practice Intermittent Fasting.
-I do warn against trying IF on your own; rather find a program you can trust to teach you how to implement this, and will provide you with daily support and encouragement as you learn.
-It doesn’t take long to learn - for example, my program is 6 weeks long, and most people have mastered the Intermittent Fasting component by the half-way mark.
+I do warn against trying IF on your own; rather, find a program you can trust to teach you how to implement this, and will provide you with daily support and encouragement as you learn.
+It doesn’t take long to learn—for example, the FASTer Way program is 8 weeks long, and most people have mastered the Intermittent Fasting component by the half-way mark or before.

 What if I have diabetes?